-The restriction enzyme cleaves DNA at its restriction site on both the strands.
-The fragment then isolated through electrophoresis and employed for cloning, further.
+The restriction enzyme cleaves DNA at its restriction site on both strands.
+The fragment is then isolated through electrophoresis and employed for cloning, further.

 Other methods like chemical mediated DNA cleaving are also used for isolating GOI, nonetheless, the restriction digestion method is more accurate.

 Step 3: selecting a vector: